 Hou Beiren (候北人）

 Hou Beiren was born in 1917 in Liaoning Province and is celebrating his 100th year birthday anniversary this year.
 Master Hou is considered one of the greatest Chinese masters of the 20th and 21st Century.
-Many have likened him to China’s Picasso.
 A master painter, scholar and poet who studied with the great Chinese Master Huang Binghong, Hou Beiren’s works embody the traditional Chinese literati spirit.
 Yet, Master Hou has adapted his style to today's contemporary world.

 Hou Beiren was a close friend of Zhang Daqian.
 Upon Zhang's return from his Paris exhibit in 1956, the two artists began a long dialogue and collaboration of "splash color" style painting which completely transformed traditional Chinese art.
-In the years since their first encounter, Master Hou has innovated "splash color" painting far beyond the vision of these two artists.
+In the years since their first encounter, Master Hou has innovated "splash color" painting far beyond what was conceived by the two artists.